 Tap water contains chlorine and/or chloramine, which is toxic to fish.
 So you need to remove this.

-You can now switch your heater, filter, and pump back on.
-Make sure you add some water to your HOB filter before switching it on to avoid damaging it or causing an airlock in your system.
+You can now switch the heater, filter, and pump back on.
+Make sure you add some water to your HOB filter before switching it on to avoid damaging it or causing an airlock in the system.